Mission

 Services

-Reader advisory, reference assistance, public access computer workstations including Internet access, online resources, print, copy, scanner and fax services
+Book recommendations, reference assistance, public access computer workstations including Internet access, online resources, print, copy, scanner and fax services.

 Accessibility

 The David A. Howe Public Library is accessible for wheelchairs and strollers via a ramp and electric door opener at the main entrance.
-A separate ramp serves the auditorium.
+A separate ramp serves the auditorium and there is also an electric door opener at that entrance.
 There is an accessible restroom on the main level.
 Computers and catalog access configured for the visually or hearing impaired are available.
-The staff will gladly assist all patrons in retrieving books from any location in the building.
+Library staff will gladly assist all patrons in retrieving books from any location in the building.

 Policies and Budget